moneykit/plaid-openapi/readme.md

 To generate the skeleton, run `generator/regen.sh`, which:
 - sets up our custom generator template
-- download the latest plaid spec
+- downloads the latest Plaid spec
 - preprocesses Plaid's spec to remove things we don't support
 - generates the skeleton
 - fixes the enums